 It has got beateous interiors.
 For visitors there are 140 richly furnished rooms inside with eleven towers (the head is 60m high) with bastions.
 Near the chateau spreads a chateau park in English style.
 The collection is famous, in the chateau chapel is stored Netolic art from the 15th century.
 Furthermore there are paintings, ceramics, whiteware, glass and gun collections.
 The library in Hluboká is also very ample and worthy.

-The county town of Tábor is situated on the Lužnice river in the south ...
+The country town Jindřichův Hradec is situated in the south – Bohemian region by ...